-Photo of Siyanda Mthethwa and Krystian Sulek in South Africa rural areas
+Siyanda Mthethwa and Krystian Sulek in South Africa rural area

 With the pilot location and a skilful development partner selected, Siyanda and Krystian Sulek, CEO of Chimera Prime, traveled to South Africa to meet the local people, receive permissions from local authorities and get a better insight into the situation.
 They have met with local community representatives, the GIS (geographic information system) experts, service delivery departments, the Department of Health, police, and private businessmen to understand the challenges.

 Facing the challenges